davidgasquez/davidgasquez.com/src/content/blog/2025-08-05-scrappy-data-cleaning.md

 ---

 Output the formatted markdown text directly, don't create any files.
-The output will be redirected to a file."
+The output will be redirected to a file.
 ```

-With this setup, you have the power of Claude Code as the processor with the flexibility and "exactness" of a simple looping bash script (e.g: the folders will be processed).
+In this setup specifically, Claude Code took care of cleaning very messy data for 40 projects.
+The important thing is that **it wasn't done in one Claude Code session**, as it would have lost track of which folders and files were processed.
+Instead, I used the **bash script to loop through each folder and call an inline instance of Claude Code** with the specific system prompt for that folder's content.

+## Conclusion

 In the old times, I would have written a Python script using `transformers` library to do the processing/cleaning.
 These days, inlining Claude Code (or `llm`) is just so much easier and faster.
+That's it.